jmcunx/j_lib2/README.md

 and a little known Unix called IN/ix (a 16 but Unix on a proprietary 8086 clone).

-To build, execute gen_make.sh to generate a Makefile for most BSD/Linux systems.  makefile.dos can be used for MS-DOS Systems under Microsoft c.
+To build, execute gen_make.sh to generate a Makefile for most BSD/Linux systems and IBM AIX.  makefile.dos can be used for MS-DOS Systems under Microsoft c.

 [GNU automake](https://en.wikipedia.org/wiki/Automake)
 only confuses me, so I came up with my own method which